echuber2/rootless_haskell/README.md

 After installation:
 - Every terminal session, it's necessary to type `source ~/rootless_haskell.rc` to get started.
 - The first time a `stack test` is run in a project directory, a bunch of packages will download and build... it won't take so long after that.

-If you aren't using an EWS terminal this script is probably useless to you.

 ## Troubleshooting
 If you are trying to do this over SSH, and you probably shouldn't, then you may get disconnected during the install which will ruin everything.
 One thing you _could_ do is press ctrl-Z after the install begins, which pauses the process, and then type `bg && disown`.
 That will let the installer keep running (invisibly) apart from your terminal session.
 If it goes crazy for some reason, you'd have to hunt down and kill it with ``ps aux | grep `whoami` | grep install`` and then `kill` the PID.